p-hennel/copilot-study/docs/socket-deployment.md

 ## Database Setup

 - Validate schema for `jobs`, `areas`, and socket-specific tables.
 - Run migrations as needed.
+(No dedicated database migration script is provided in this repository; use your preferred migration tool.)
 - Test connectivity:
   ```bash
   npm run test:db-connection